 - Bring a camera to capture your adventures

 - Tag us in your photos @TownOfWhitby and share on Facebook or Twitter with #WhitbyDoorsOpen

 - Dress for the weather and wear comfortable walking shoes

 - Bring binoculars to get a good glimpse of birds and other wildlife

 - Follow the Doors Open signs; they'll lead you where you need to go

 - Ask questions!
 Site volunteers are happy to share their knowledge

-- Enjoy lunch at a local restaurant or buy a souvenir at a downtown shop
+- Enjoy lunch at a local restaurant or visit many of our great downtown shops

 - Have fun!